Gorenje: 2000s

 In 2000, the first appliances collection designed by the Italian design studio Pininfarina was launched.
 In 2004, the PremiumTouch line of washing machines and dryers was launched, with innovative features such as a touch screen, electronic drawer system and 2000 RPM spin speed.

 In 2005, Gorenje took over the Czech manufacturer of kitchen ranges, Mora Moravia.

 In 2006, several new facilities were opened.
 A new refrigerator and freezer plant was opened in Valjevo, and a water heater and radiator plant was opened in Stara Pazova (Serbia).

 Also, the second collection of household appliances Gorenje Pininfarina, designed by the Italian design studio Pininfarina, was launched.

 In 2007, the Gorenje Ora-Ïto Collection was launched in Istanbul.
 The first Gorenje Pink Oldtimer was sold at a charity auction to raise money for a campaign against cancer.

 In 2008, Gorenje continued its cooperation with Pininfarina and launched the Gorenje Pininfarina Black collection.
 The Dutch provider of white goods, ATAG, was acquired by the company.
 Also, Gorenje took part in the Internationale Funkausstellung Berlin fair in Berlin, unveiling its innovative fridge-freezer Gorenje "Made for iPod."
 The Gorenje Ora-Ïto White collection of appliances was launched.

 In 2009, Gorenje participated in the Milan Design Week presenting Mini hot plate Mrs. Dalloway, Gorenje designed by Nika Zupanc.

 2010s

 In 2010, Gorenje took over Swedish appliance manufacturer Asko Appliances.

 In 2013, Gorenje sold a 13% stake in the firm to Japanese Panasonic for around €10 million.
-In November 2016, trading in Gorenje at the Lubljana Stock Exchange was suspended for 3 days after Panasonic refused to take over the company and the shares dropped lower than the Ljubljana exchange’s daily limit of 15%.
+In November 2016, trading in Gorenje at the Ljubljana Stock Exchange was suspended for 3 days after Panasonic refused to take over the company and the shares dropped lower than the Ljubljana exchange’s daily limit of 15%.

 In June 2018, the Chinese company Hisense became the majority shareholder in Gorenje Group with a 95.42% stake.
 A total of 5,165 shareholders accepted the takeover bid of 12 euros per share, which valued the company at 293 million euros.

 According to the Dutch OSINT platform Datenna, Hisense's stake in Gorenje leads to a high risk of state influence on Gorenje by the Chinese government.

 The company was transformed to a limited liability company (d.o.o.) in March 2019.